 There are many weather songs on YouTube, but our favorite for beginner learners is the ‘It’s Rainy‘ song by Busy Beavers.
 For a list of all our favorite ESL songs for kids to sing, arranged by topic, check out our post, The Best ESL Songs for Young Learners.

 Play the song one time to students and then ask them what weather words they heard.
 Write these words on the board and practice them.
 Then, try to sing the song and teach students a simple dance.
 It’s quite easy to make a simple dance for this song, but to make it more fun, why not ask the kids to help you create the dance moves.
 For example, for ‘It’s sunny.’ students can make a large circle with their arms above their heads, and for ‘It’s rainy.’, students can use their hands and fingers to mimic rain.

 Practice Key Words And Sentences

-Using these weather flashcards, practice the key words and expressions.
-The exact key expressions will depend on your particular curriculum, but here are some key expressions you might want to use while teaching about weather:
+Using these weather flashcards, practice the keywords and expressions.
+The exact key expressions will depend on your particular curriculum, but here are some key expressions you might want to use while teaching about the weather: